Peeragogy/Peeragogy.github.io/connectivism.md

 and to launch discussion threads.
 By doing so they practice a fundamental social media skill - developing networks by commenting on various places and engaging in conversations.
-It is important to have activities and get people to be involved rather than sit back.
+It is important to have activities and get people involved rather than to just sit back and watch.
 For an in-depth presentation, have a look at [Facilitating a Massive Open Online Course](http://www.downes.ca/presentation/290) by Stephen Downes, in which he focuses on research and survey issues, preparing events, and